 This question is related to privacy control DI-1, Data Quality.
+N/A On-Prem; not in cloud environment

-9.5 NIST 800-144 states, "Organizations are ultimately accountable for the security and privacy of data held by a cloud provider on their behalf."
+9.4 NIST 800-144 states, "Organizations are ultimately accountable for the security and privacy of data held by a cloud provider on their behalf."
 Is this principle described in contracts with customers?
 Why or why not?

+What are the roles and responsibilities involved between the organization and cloud provider, particularly with respect to managing risks and ensuring organizational requirements are met?
 This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.